compulim/til/README.md

 Point form for speedy writing.
 80% correct at the time of writing.
 Just remind myself what I did.

+## 2024-01-07

+### NoSQL: Data modelling

+- When partition key is same, we could potentially keep documents in the same container
+- Documents should not keep in the same container when:
+   - Change feed is required for certain type of documents

 ## 2023-12-26

 ### Authentication in Azure Functions (a.k.a.
 EasyAuth)